Make Money Selling Beats Online

 Imagine this: You’ve finally completed your newest track.
 It’s sick.
 It’s amazing.
 The entire world is ready to hear it.
 So, where do you go from here?
 It’s not the early 2000s anymore — people can’t just put their beats on Myspace and hope for the best.
 We all have to start somewhere.

-I remember making beats in my home studio and struggling to figure out where to sell my beats.
-That’s why I’m here: to give you the best websites to go to when you’re getting ready to start selling your own beats.
+I remember producing beats in my home studio and struggling to figure out where to sell my beats.
+That’s why I’m here: to give you the 7 best websites to sell beats online and make some cash doing what you love.

 Instagram For Musicians